Brad--/infrequent-tasks/README.rst

-# infrequent-tasks
-A CLI to manage things like replacing the filter on the AC unit and dusting the top of my ceiling fan
+Infrequent-tasks: A CLI to manage things like replacing the filter on the AC unit and dusting the top of my ceiling fan

 Usage:
     infrequent_tasks.py list